zephinzer/ms/packages/logger-application/README.md

 ```

 ## API
+The following properties are properties belonging to the imported `{logger}`.
+You could also `import` them as separate functions.

 ### `.init(:options)`
 Initialises a logger but does not return it.
 When running for the first time, this logger will be the default when you do `logger.info(...)`.